Mahendran-Murugan/Room-Video-Chat-WebRTC/README.md

-# Room Video Chat App
+# Room Video Chat Using WEBRTC

-Welcome to the Room Video Chat App repository!
+Welcome to the Room Video Chat Using WEBRTC repository!
 This project is a real-time video chatting application developed using WebRTC and WebSockets technologies.
 It allows users to have video calls with others in real-time by joining a virtual room.

 ## Features